FOCUS CHECK-IN AND “M.E.A.’s”

 An MEA is a behaviour, which is simple, small and just a little enjoyable.

 It’s so simple, so small, and just enjoyable enough, that you can see yourself doing it for the rest of your life with relative ease.

-"I am going to write a single sentence, every day before bed."
+"I am going to write a single sentence, every morning with my coffee."

 You don't need to make it more complicated than that.

 One way to know if you’ve found your MEA is to try the “duh test”.
 Stand in front of a mirror and ask yourself if you can do your MEA.
 If you say, “well of course I can, duh?” then you're probably there.
 You should feel that the behaviour is laughably easy.
 If so, you’ve found your MEA.
 If you cringed, hesitated, or doubted, your behaviour is too hard.
 Time to scale it back.

 MEAs help you form tiny habits by ensuring you start your journey with the simplest possible behaviour.
 Start by doing a tiny behaviour until it becomes a habit, which in turn allows you to add the next, more complicated, and more challenging, behaviour.

 Over time, these progressive habits build into life-defining change.